knurling-rs/defmt/firmware/defmt-rtt/README.md

 ## Memory use

-When in a tight memory situation and logging over RTT (the only supported transport as of 2021-12), the buffer size (default: 1024 bytes) can be configured with the `DEFMT_RTT_BUFFER_SIZE` environment variable.
+When in a tight memory situation and logging over RTT, the buffer size (default: 1024 bytes) can be configured with the `DEFMT_RTT_BUFFER_SIZE` environment variable.
 Use a power of 2 for best performance.

 ## Support